rust-lang/rust/text/1270-deprecation.md

 the scope of this RFC.

-`rustdoc` will show deprecation on items, with a `[deprecated]` box that may optionally show the version and reason where available.
+`rustdoc` will show deprecation on items, with a `[deprecated]` box that may optionally show the version and note where available.

 The language reference will be extended to describe this feature as outlined in this RFC.
 Authors shall be advised to leave their users enough time to react